milosgajdos/ncs/examples/tensorflow-mobilenet/README.md

 ## Running the example

-Note, the example program contains hardcoded paths to the compiled Movidius graph file of the MobilenetV2, the image of giant pand and the MobilenetV2 labels.
+Note, the example program contains hardcoded paths to the compiled Movidius graph file of the MobilenetV2, the image of panda and the MobilenetV2 labels.

 You can run this example as follows: